NFL picks for Week 15, score predictions, best bets today from self-learning AI

 The Week 15 NFL schedule features 16 more games, including several with potential playoff ramifications.
 One such game is an AFC East battle between the Buffalo Bills (9-4) and New England Patriots (11-2).
 Buffalo is favored by 1.5 points as Josh Allen and the Bills take on Drake Maye and the Patriots.
 Buffalo is on a two-game winning streak, while New England has won 10 straight and is coming off a bye.
 Another key matchup is between two NFC contenders as the Detroit Lions (8-5) clash with the Los Angeles Rams (10-3).
 The Lions are battling for a playoff spot, while the Rams are seeking to retain the No. 1 seed in the conference.

 The Rams enter as 6-point home favorites.
 Sunday's largest spreads include Raiders vs. Eagles (-12.5), Titans vs. 49ers (-12.5), Jets vs. Jaguars (-13.5) and Colts vs. Seahawks (-13.5).
-Indianapolis rookie quarterback Riley Leonard (knee) doesn't carry an injury designation for the game, but the Colts haven't committed to a starter yet.
+Indianapolis rookie quarterback Riley Leonard (knee) doesn't carry an injury designation for the game, but the Colts promoted 44-year-old Philip Rivers from the practice squad in order to activate him for this contest.
 Before making any Week 15 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.